Skip to Main Content

 • Occasional open sores or ulceration

-• Inflammation and irritation of the gastrointestinal tract, which may cause diarrhea or sores in the mouth, or both
+• Inflammation and irritation of the digestive tract, which may cause diarrhea, mouth sores, or both

-• Narrowing of the anus requiring colostomy in 6 to 12 percent of patients
+• Narrowing of the anus requiring a colostomy (this happens in 6 to 12% of patients)

-• Small risk of treatment-related leukemia, usually thought to be related to the therapy, mitomycin
+• Leukemia (relatively uncommon and usually thought to be related to use of the chemotherapy drug mitomycin)

-For other cases in which the tumor does not respond to chemotherapy and radiation, or for cases in which the tumor comes back after an apparent initial response, an operation called abdominoperineal resection may be required.
-During this surgery, an incision is made in the abdomen through which the anus, rectum, part of the colon and any lymph nodes containing cancer are removed.
+In cases where the tumor didn't respond to chemotherapy and radiation, or where the tumor has come back, an operation called abdominoperineal resection may be required.
+For this surgery, an incision is made into the abdomen in order to remove the anus, rectum, part of the colon, and any lymph nodes containing cancer.

-The doctor then brings the end of the colon to the surface of the abdomen to create an artificial opening, called a colostomy.
-The colostomy serves as a substitute anus allowing the passage of body waste directly from the colon into a disposable bag outside the body.
-Our specially trained nurses will help you learn how to manage your colostomy and incorporate it into your lifestyle.
+The surgeon then brings the end of the colon to the abdominal surface to create a colostomy (an artificial opening).
+The colostomy allows body waste to pass directly from the colon into a disposable bag outside the body.
+Our specially trained nurses educate patients about how to manage the colostomy and incorporate it into their lifestyle.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.